-Timing & Frequency
+Timing and Frequency

 When are your users most likely to engage with an email from your brand?
-If you’re marketing to professionals, maybe 9am isn’t the best time.
+If you’re marketing to professionals, maybe 9 am isn’t the best time.
 How often should you be reaching out to them?
-Blast them too often and you’ll see a lot of users unsubscribe from your list.
+Blast them too often, and you’ll see a lot of users unsubscribe from your list.
 On the flip side, if too much time passes, they might forget you exist.

 Setting Up Your Campaigns

 Email marketing is about delivering the right message at the right time.
-Segmenting your list allows you to personalize your content for the various customer segments of your audience, delivering the right message, while automating your sequences based on various triggers guarantees your messages hit at the right time.
+Segmenting your list allows you to personalize your content for the various customer segments of your audience, delivering the right message, while automating your sequences based on various triggers guarantees that your messages hit at the right time.